Teen Israel Experiences:

 URJ Heller High elevates and deepens students’ knowledge of and connection to Jewish history, Judaism, Zionism and the modern State of Israel.
 With Israel as our classroom, we build a dynamic learning environment where formal instruction, experiential learning and travel combine to bring Jewish living and learning to life.
 Our skilled and engaging teachers create an inclusive community that fosters the development of future lay and professional leaders for Reform Judaism.
 With over 3,500 alumni since its founding in 1961, URJ Heller High (formerly NFTY-EIE) is the most experienced, and trusted high school in Israel program for meaningful Jewish learning, spiritual experiences, personal growth, and academic success.
 Samis provides $7,500 grants for the Spring semester program.

 Explore Summer Israel Programs:

 Sephardic Education Center (SEC) Hamsa Program

 The SEC Hamsa bi-annual program provides an incredible experience of Israel through the lens of Sephardic culture and tradition.
 The itinerary includes visits to Jerusalem, Tel Aviv, Northern & Southern Israel, beaches, IDF training facilities, air force bases and museums.
 Participants explore Israel on foot, hiking Israel’s nature reserves, canyons, Masada… and more!
 Prayer at the hotel, holy sites, and ancient synagogues is provided with accommodations at the Sephardic Educational Center headquarters located in the Old City of Jerusalem.
 Participants leave with a deeper understanding of ancient history, Zionism and the modern state of Israel.
 The next program will run in summer 2021.
-The Samis Foundation provides a grant of $2,500 per participant.
+The Samis Foundation provides a grant of $3,000.